Buy a Used Car The Right Way

 DEALER INTEREST KICKBACK

 The women I spoke to about her son’s used car loan informed me that her son’s contract stated he was paying 21% interest, he was told the interest rate was 9% by the dealer.
-Understand more about debt and money when you get your free book excerpt on debt.
+Understand more about debt and money when you get your free ebooks on debt, money, and finances.

 That is not true, her son had good credit.
 His only problem was that he was a low-information buyer.
 The lenders “buy rate” is the lower rate the car buyer qualifies for — her son had a very low “buy rate”, but did not know it.
 Her son did not understand what the sign, “used cars for sale”, really meant, and neither did she.